jrgherrera/labs-vagrantpuppet/README.md

     vagrant up

-If you want to create an alias, just open your _/etc/hosts_ file and add a new entry.

-    192.168.100.100    project.dev

 ## Notes

-If you don't know what is the IP, just open the file _Vagrantfile_ and locate the line

-      config.vm.network :private_network, ip: "192.168.100.100"

-If you want to restore an existing database dump, just place the .sql file on __vagrant-data/modules/mysql/files/__ with the name __backup.sql__.

 You can edit the IP value and the Host name, just open __Vagrantfile__ and edit the following lines:

     config.vm.network :private_network, ip: "192.168.100.100"
     config.vm.hostname = "labs-vagrantpuppet.dev"

+If you want to restore an existing database dump, just place the .sql file on __vagrant-data/modules/mysql/files/__ with the name __backup.sql__.